 Fax: (336) 256-0439

-Dr. Jing Deng is an associate professor in the
+Dr. Jing Deng is a professor in the

 Computer Science (CS) at the

 Dr. Deng visited the